Thursday, November 28, 2024

 Sept.
 12, 2024 members of the Tonkawa tribe from Oklahoma were in Austin for Austin-Tonkawa Friendship Day, a recognition of the friendship that has endured since Austin became the Texas Capital in 1839.
 The event was initiated by filmmaker Bob O’Dell who is working on a documentary about the tribe.
 Prior to the event O’Dell did an interview published in the newspaper, subtitled “Thanking the Tonkawa for saving the capital of Texas” (Austin American Statesman, May 7th, 2024, page D01).
 It was based on a white paper written by O'Dell and filed with the Austin History Center ("How The Tonkawa Tribe Came to Live in Austin Texas", Bob O’Dell, August 2, 2023 Version 1.0).

 The Statesman piece ran before TCHC and O’Dell met to discuss a potential future historical marker.
-In this article I’ll discuss a number of concerns about historical claims that were discussed with O’Dell, but unfortunately after the American Statesman article had already been published, and after O'Dell had reached out to the City of Austin's mayor, conducted podcast interviews, etc.
+In this article I’ll discuss a number of concerns about historical claims that were discussed with O’Dell, but unfortunately after the American Statesman article had already been published, and after O'Dell had reached out to the City of Austin's mayor, Travis County officials, conducted podcast interviews, etc.

 These clarifications are important for any potential future historical marker, but in general to also correct, clarify and suggest further research needed on claims made in the article(s) which have already been made public.